trydydd/Causeway/README.md

 > the frame, first principles, decisions (with rationale), and the open questions still being
 > resolved.
 Read it before doing any work.
 It is currently in the **planning phase**: no code
 > or implementation files exist yet, by deliberate choice (see the disposability principle).

-_Replace "Causeway" above if you chose a different name._